-As a Lecturer of Academic Practice in the Centre for Academic Development & Quality of Nottingham Trent University, I teach on the Level 7 Academic Professional Apprenticeship / Postgraduate Certificate of Learning & Teaching in Higher Education for new members of teaching staff at the University.
-As a member of the Academic Practice team I support scholarly activities and the work of the Trent Institute of Learning & Teaching, sharing and showcasing good practice, as well as advancing new best practices in inclusive and student-centred pedagogy.
+As a Lecturer of Academic Practice in the Centre for Academic Development & Quality at Nottingham Trent University, Adam teaches on the Level 7 Academic Professional Apprenticeship / Postgraduate Certificate of Learning & Teaching in Higher Education for new members of teaching staff at the University.
+As a member of the Academic Practice team Adam supports scholarly activities and the work of the Trent Institute of Learning & Teaching (TILT), sharing and showcasing good practice, as well as advancing new best practices in inclusive and student-centred pedagogy.

-I also have responsibility for the online Introduction to Learning & Teaching at NTU, which is a 40-hour training course available for all colleagues at NTU and mandatory for all new teaching and teaching-related staff.
+Adam also has responsibility for the online Introduction to Learning & Teaching at NTU, which is a 40-hour training course available for all colleagues at NTU and mandatory for all new teaching and teaching-related staff.

-I joined NTU’s Academic Practice team in March 2021 as a Lecturer of Academic Practice to support and teach on the Academic Professional Apprenticeship (APA) and the Postgraduate Certificate of Learning & Teaching in Higher Education (PGCLTHE).
-My passion is for effective education utilising appropriate pedagogies for the educational setting and removing barriers to participation.
+Adam joined NTU’s Academic Practice team in March 2021 as a Lecturer of Academic Practice to support and teach on the Academic Professional Apprenticeship (APA) and the Postgraduate Certificate of Learning & Teaching in Higher Education (PGCLTHE).
+Adams passion is for effective education utilising appropriate pedagogies for the educational setting and removing barriers to participation.